mateusz5564/mateusz5564/README.md

 <div align="center">
   <h3>Conferences</h3>
-  <div width="250">IMPORTANT: API Requests from this app are limited in Google Cloud Console (4000/day and 800/min), so it may stop working.
-This is the largest project I've ever done, but it's also one of the first projects I did after learning web development for a few months.
-I skipped learning vanilla JS and just started writing this project in Vue.js, so this app definitely isn't production-ready and well-written, but still after two years of not touching this app it works :)</p>
+  <div width="250">IMPORTANT: API Requests from this app are limited in Google Cloud Console (4000/day and 800/min), so it may not display some data at some point.
+This is the largest project I've ever done, but it's also one of the first projects I did after learning web development for a few months.</p>
     <a href="https://gracious-booth-107a3f.netlify.app/#/" target="_blank">
     <img
       align="center"